-but UDs financial aid packages are designed to make a UD education a reality for
+UD's financial aid packages are designed to make a UD education a reality for families just like yours.

 Our students and their families come from all kinds of socioeconomic backgrounds.

-The short answer is easy: most families wont pay that price 96% of our students receive scholarships and/or need-based financial aid.
+The short answer is easy: most families won't pay that price since 96% of our students receive scholarships and/or need-based financial aid.

-The first discount we apply is a merit-based scholarship ranging from $7,000 up to full tuition.
+The first discount we apply is a merit-based scholarship ranging from $18,000 to $32,000.
 All students are automatically considered for a merit-based scholarship when they submit their application no extra paperwork!

-Then, we subtract grant aid of up to $25,000.
+Then, we subtract grant aid of up to $29,000.
 Grants are based on students' financial need and are gift aid, so they do not need to be repaid.

 Finally, we subtract federal loans up to $5,500 for a freshman-level dependent student.

 Be sure to submit your Free Application for Federal Student Aid (FAFSA), if you have not already done so.
 As soon as we receive your FAFSA, we can determine your eligibility for need-based aid.
 The FAFSA becomes available on Oct.
 1 each year, and the sooner you submit it, the sooner we can assess your financial aid eligibility.

 In the end, you are left with your actual cost, which is generally much lower than the sticker price.
 The actual cost is the direct costs after your scholarship, grants and loans have been subtracted.
 Get an estimate of your net cost.